rclone/rclone/docs/content/onedrive.md

 The `Sites.Read.All` permission is required if you need to [search SharePoint sites when configuring the remote](https://github.com/rclone/rclone/pull/5883).
 However, if that permission is not assigned, you need to set `disable_site_permission` option to true in the advanced options.

+If you want to make the remote readonly, the `Files.ReadWrite` and `Files.ReadWrite.All` permissons are not required.
+In that case you need to set `read_only` option to true in the advanced options.

 ### Modification time and hashes

 OneDrive allows modification times to be set on objects accurate to 1